 If you’re selling greeting cards, art prints, or personal stationery, you should ask for a photo of the product in use that you can use for marketing later.
 And always get a nice testimonial of this “client’s” experience working with you.

-Once you’re able to show work and talk about projects you’ve completed, you’ll be able to share your work with the world.
+Once you’re able to show your invitation portfolio and talk about stationery projects you’ve completed, you’ll be able to share your work with the world.
 I highly recommend using your own website, even if you keep it simple right now – here’s a video on what you should add to your first website!
 I used Squarespace when I first started, and it’s a great platform for beginner designers.
 This will make you look professional and give your clients a view into your work and process.

 Other places to look for clients are at local networking events.
 If you’re selling into the wedding industry check out your local Tuesdays Together chapter on Facebook for upcoming events!
 Then think back to your ideal client – what platforms are they on?
 How are they shopping for products like yours?

-The main idea is that you’re putting your work in front of that ideal client as much as possible.
+The main idea is that you’re putting your stationery portfolio in front of that ideal client as much as possible.
 So if that person goes to book clubs, you should go to book clubs too, or get your work into the local libraries.
 If that person hires a wedding planner, you should be networking with wedding planners to have them refer your work.
 The more you can get in front of those ideal clients, the more jobs you’ll get!

 Now that you know how to start a stationery business, what’s next?
 There are so many different steps you can take based on the goals you set for your business!
 I hope you’ll check out some of the other blog posts, videos, and resources to explore these topics further, and that this video got you started on the right track for a successful and profitable stationery business.